CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 - Gilbert Strang, Linear Algebra and its Applications

 Programming Assignment 2: Individual Assignment.
 You must complete this assignment on your own.
-You may not acquire from any source (e.g. another student or an internet site) a partial or complete solution to a problem or project that has been assigned.
+You may not acquire from any source (e.g. another student, an internet site, generative AI / chatbot such as chatGPT or GitHub coPilot) a partial or complete solution to a problem or project that has been assigned.
 You may not show another student your solution to the assignment.
 You may not have another person (current student, former student, tutor, friend, anyone) “walk you through” how to solve the assignment.
 You may get help from the instructional staff.
 You may discuss general ideas and approaches with other students but you may not develop code together.
 Review the class policy on collaboration from the syllabus.

 The purposes of this assignment are